dgerzhoy/Nested_MIMD_SIMD/README.md

 This was created using SPEC2012's makesrcalt utility.

 Thus you must have a copy of SPEC OMP 2012 (and SPEC OMP 2001 for 330.art) in order to reconstruct these benchmarks.
+As well as provide links to the data directory in the SPEC area.

 Reconstruction is achieved using a provided script in each spec benchmark directory:
     e.g. reconstruct_372_smithwa.sh